naipmoro/qrng/README.md

 the hexadecimal block size and must be a number between 1-1024.
 The default is 1.

-If keyword **:https** is true, the connection will be established using
+If keyword **:https** is false, the connection will be established using
-the https protocol.
-The default is false (http is used).
+the http protocol.
+The default is true (https is used).

 NOTE:
-If the requested vector is larger than the server's maximum (1024),
-repeated requests need to be made.
-A connection pool is used in the
+If the requested vector is larger than the server's maximum (1024), a connection pool is used to concat multiple requests.
-hope of increasing throughput.
-Unfortunately, actual experience
-shows no improvement.
-Perhaps the ANU server disallows persistent
-connections -- or something else is going on.

 ## Examples